Harry24k/adversarial-attacks-pytorch/README.md

 |              | ART          | 40% / 0.00018<br />(2193 ms)  | 36% / 0.00019<br />(19941 ms)  | 46% / 0.00021<br />(5905 ms)   |                                        |

 * **Note**:
   * In torchattacks, there is no binary search algorithms for const `c`.
 It will be added in the future.
-Recommanded to use MultiAttack.
+Recommanded to use `MultiAttack`.
   * In torchattacks, DeepFool takes longer time than other methods.
 Altough it produces stronger adverarial examples, please use other packages untill fixed.

 ## Documentation